Seongnam-si Gyeonggi-do, South Korea Travel Guide

 Main subway line serving various Seongnam districts.

 Taxis and ride-sharing services offer convenient, door-to-door transportation in Seongnam-si.
-They are specifically useful for close-by travel, late-night travel, or when carrying heavy luggage.
+They are specifically useful for shorter distances, late-traveling at night, or when carrying heavy luggage.

-Kakao T offers real-time tracking of your taxi's location.
+Kakao T offers real-monitoring time of your taxi's location.

 Car rental offers flexibility for exploring beyond city limits.
-However, public transport is usually more convenient for urban discovery.
+However, public transport is often more convenient for urban discovery.

 Less frequent for tourists.
 International motorcycle endorsement on IDP needed.